phonetworks/pho-cli/README.md

 ## Getting Started

-Phở-CLI is based on PHP 7.2+
+Pho-CLI is based on PHP 7.2+

 The preferred method of installation is to use the pho-cli [PHAR](https://github.com/phonetworks/pho-cli/releases/download/0.2/pho.phar) which can be downloaded from the most recent Github Release.
 This method ensures you will not have any dependency conflict issue.